Jarzka/stylefy/README.md

 ## Keyframes

-Call *stylefy/keyframes* and the given keyframes are added into the DOM as CSS code.
+Call **stylefy/keyframes** and the given keyframes are added into the DOM as CSS code asynchronously.

 ```clojure
 (stylefy/keyframes "simple-animation"